Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 Use the following resources for additional information about Windows 10.

-- If you are an IT professional or if you have a question about administering, managing, or deploying Windows 10 in your organization or business, visit the Windows 10 IT Professional forums on TechNet.
+- If you're an IT professional or if you have a question about administering, managing, or deploying Windows 10 in your organization or business, visit the Windows 10 IT Professional forums on TechNet.

-- If you are an end user or if you have a question about using Windows 10, visit the Windows 10 forums on Microsoft Community.
+- If you're an end user or if you have a question about using Windows 10, visit the Windows 10 forums on Microsoft Community.

-- If you are a developer or if you have a question about making apps for Windows 10, visit the Windows Desktop Development forums or Windows and Windows phone apps forums on MSDN.
+- If you're a developer or if you have a question about making apps for Windows 10, visit the Windows Desktop Development forums.

-- If you have a question about Internet Explorer, visit the Internet Explorer forums on TechNet.
+- If you have a question about Internet Explorer, visit the Internet Explorer forums.